How to Parse JSON in Python: Read, Write & Work With JSON Files

 How to Use Python to Write a JSON File

-In the same way as we did with the JSON string, we can capitalize and dump these todos back into a file.
+As we did with the JSON string, we can capitalize and dump these todos back into a file.

 Since there is now an array of objects, we need to iterate over it instead of capitalizing just one todo.